facebook/react-native-website/docs/image.md

 The currently supported formats are `png`, `jpg`, `jpeg`, `bmp`, `gif`, `webp`, `psd` (iOS only).
 In addition, iOS supports several RAW image formats.
 Refer to Apple's documentation for the current list of supported camera models (for iOS 12, see https://support.apple.com/en-ca/HT208967).

+Please note that the `webp` format is supported on iOS **only** when bundled with the JavaScript code.

 | Type                             |
 | -------------------------------- |
 | [ImageSource](image#imagesource) |